-Sample Presentation and Workshop Titles
+Sample Public Lecture and Workshop Titles

 Note: Dr. Stern specializes in practical, engaged and interactive presentations which engage in the audience in thinking about authentic applications to their own lives and work.
 She combines leading theory and tools from the field of education with sources from Jewish tradition and history.